Overhead view of Greenpeace staff sitting at a picnic table in a lush garden, with plates of healthy food

 • We have a diversity and inclusion group which is made up from a range of staff.
 The group explores issues related to diversity and inclusion, such as race (see more on our anti-racism commitment below), class, neurodiversity, disability, and LGBTQ+ Rights.
 Their work focuses on ways to remove social barriers and help marginalised people thrive at Greenpeace UK and beyond.

-• All Greenpeace employees are required to attend a course on showing respect in the workplace.
+• All Greenpeace employees are required to attend an anti-oppression training.
 We are striving to create an organisational culture that allows everyone to feel included, engaged and comfortable at work, and to contribute to the best of their ability.

 • We have a range of staff-led groups for people to safely discuss their experiences at Greenpeace.
 These include groups for people of colour, self-identifying women, people who identify as LGBTQ+, and people with ongoing health conditions, disabilities and different abilities.